Chapter 4

 and radio galaxies

-In 1960, a special 3C48 radio source of very
+In 1960, a strange radio source 3C48 of very

 small angular size (less than 1 arcsecond) was observed with a

-Jodrell Bank radio telescope, which was
+Jodrell Bank radio telescope, which was identified in the optical

-star.
-But the spectrum of this object was very strange, its lines
+object that looked like a star.
+But the spectrum of this object

-were completely different from the radiation of any star.
-Over
+was very strange, its lines were completely different from the

-the next few years was discovered a number of these special
+radiation of any star.
+Over the next few years was discovered a

-objects "like the stars" - quasistelar objects
+number of these special objects "like the stars" - quasistelar

-in short called quasars (quasar
+objects in short called quasars (quasar

-- quasi-stellar object ).
+- quasi-stellar object).

 The spectra of quasar radiation at first